PH Soil Meters

 Baby Jane Pocket Book Plant Aralia False Azalea Mouse Plant

-Baby pine of China Poinsetta Bachelor Button Brazilian Firecracker Nut Orchid
+Baby pine of China Poinsettia Bachelor Button Brazilian Firecracker Nut Orchid

 Baby’s Breath Queens Tears Boxwood Bridal Wreath Oleander

-Beaver Tail Roman Candle Burn Plant Burrowtail Peacock Plant
+Beaver Tail Roman Candle Burn Plant Burro's Tail Peacock Plant

 Bishops Cap Sand Dollar Cape/Crape Myrtle Butterfly Gardenia Peperomia

-Cactus Shrimp Plant Cloth of God Calla Lily Petticote Palm
+Cactus Shrimp Plant Cloth of God Calla Lily Petticoat Palm

 Chicken Gizzard Tiger Jaws Corn Plant Camellia Pitcher Plant